How to Teach Children Gratitude

 Have your child keep a daily gratitude journal (such as The Making of a Grateful Heart!) and complete it together.
 A guided journal will form the habit, and with consistency they will begin thinking about reasons to feel grateful without being prompted.

 As a family, look for reasons to be grateful wherever you are.
-You may be driving, going for a nature walk or just hanging out at home.
-Spark the conversation in different environments and watch as your family becomes more aware of whats really around you.
+You may be driving, going for a nature walk or simply hanging out at home.
+Spark the conversation in different environments and watch as your family becomes more aware of whats really around you on a day-to-day basis.

 If your little ones are like mine, they love crafts and anything interactive.
 Two of my favourites are having my children draw a picture of what they’re grateful for, and making a gratitude tree.
 Our tree is more of a plant, but you get the idea.
 We each take a few tags and write on them what we’re grateful for, then hang them on the branches or leaves.
-Keep the plant or tree where you will see it daily, and it will be another reminder of practicing/being grateful.
+Keep the plant or tree where you will see it daily, and it will be another reminder of practicing gratitude.
 Feel free to switch out the tags as often as you’d like!
-There’s a photo of ours in this post!
+Here's a photo of our families gratitude plant!

 Trust me parents, I know we have enough on our plates.
 But if you make practicing and encouraging gratitude fun, I promise it won’t feel like work!
-It’s another way to enjoy quality family time together.
-For some added inspiration, here are some benefits of practicing daily gratitude:
+It’s another way to enjoy quality family time together and open new conversation with your children.
+For some added inspiration, here are additional benefits of practicing daily gratitude:

 - Positive mindset